MicrosoftDocs/powerapps-docs/articles/getting-started.md

    ms.topic="hero-article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="04/09/2016"
+   ms.date="04/16/2016"
    ms.author="anneta"/>

 # Get started with PowerApps #
 Welcome to Microsoft PowerApps!
 After you [sign up](filename.md), you can quickly start to create and use custom business apps.

 ## Discover possibilities ##
-If you [sign in to the home page](filename.md) for PowerApps, you can [explore sample apps](sample-app topic.md) and [play with featured apps](featured-app topic.md).
-Without installing anything, you can get a quick sense of what's possible and how PowerApps could help your business.
+If you [sign in to the home page](filename.md) for PowerApps, you can [explore one or more sample apps](sample-app topic.md) to get a quick sense of what's possible and how PowerApps could help your business.

 [PowerApps home screenshot]

 Each sample app is designed for a specific purpose such as managing a budget, showcasing a set of products, or tracking sales opportunities.
-These apps show data that's fictitious but realistic enough to inspire your thinking.
-In a featured app, you connect to a live data source such as Salesforce or Dynamics, and you can show, add, and update real records in real time.
+Some sample apps contain hardcoded data that's fictitious but realistic enough to inspire your thinking.
+Other sample apps connect to a live data source such as Salesforce or Dynamics, so that you can show, add, and update real records in real time.

 ## Give yourself a head start ##

-When you're ready for more, [install PowerApps](https://web.powerapps.com/#/downloads) on a tablet, laptop, or desktop computer that's running Windows.
-Now you can [use a template](get-started-test-drive) to generate an app that looks like a sample app, but you can customize the UI and replace the fictitious data with real data.
+To see how any sample app is built, [install PowerApps](https://web.powerapps.com/#/downloads) on a tablet, laptop, or desktop computer that's running Windows.
+Explore specific screens and controls to understand how they're configured, and experiment with customization to boost your knowledge before you embark on your own apps.

+You can also [use a template](get-started-test-drive) to generate an app that's based on data in a cloud account, such as Dropbox, OneDrive or Google Drive.

 [AFT image tbd]

-If you take this approach, PowerApps uploads sample data to your Dropbox, OneDrive, or Google Drive account and then generates the type of app you choose.
-Click around the generated app to see how it's configured, clear out the sample data to make the app your own, or use it as a sandbox for developing your PowerApps skills.

 ## Hit the ground running ##
 Now that you have some idea of what PowerApps can do and a bit of experience, you can [automatically generate an app that's designed specifically for your data](get-started-create-from-data.md), whether it's in: